luongs/8tracks_gemFinder/README.md

 * Returns queries for the top 10 pages in trending or popular
 * Allow user input for different tags and certifications
 * Implement form to allow user input and search for tags
+* Display return queries on webpage

 ================
 Next steps:
+* Dictionary must display all values instead of just one
 * Sort results if more than 1 certification is selected
-* Display return queries on webpage
 * Improve UI